MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 1. On the **VI1 \| Azure Monitor for SAP solutions** page, note the message stating that AMS can't be set up since SAP software installation\registration for VIS isn't complete.

    > **Note**: After you install SAP software, you will be able to integrate it with a new or existing Azure Monitor for SAP solutions resource.
-Azure Monitor for SAP solutions relies on the Azure Monitor capabilities of Log Analytics and workbooks to provide a comprehensive monitoring of SAP workloads hosted on Azure virtual machines, including support for custom visualizations, queries, and alerts.
+Azure Monitor for SAP solutions relies on the Azure Monitor capabilities of Log Analytics and workbooks to provide a comprehensive monitoring of SAP workloads hosted on Azure Virtual Machines, including support for custom visualizations, queries, and alerts.

 ### Exercise 4 result